-How Often Should You Talk To Your Partner During Work Hours?
-An Expert Weighs In
+How Often You Should Talk To Your Partner During Work Hours, According To An Expert

 A “good morning text” when you get to the office.
 A lunch break phone call to check-in.
 A late afternoon Gchat to LOL together over a ridiculous meme.
 Some of us talk to our SOs a lot throughout the work day.
 Sometimes, it’s precisely what gets us through all those tight deadlines, tough meetings, and nerve-wracking presentations.
 But how often should you talk to your partner during work hours?
 Is it possible to have too much of a good thing?
 And if so, how much is too much communication?